The-Jat/portfolio/README.md

 ## Portfolio

-The Portfolio of my projects.
+A showcase of my web development projects, built using core front-end technologies.

 ### 🛠️ Technologies Used
-- HTML
-- CSS
-- Javascript

-### 📂 Installation & Usage
+- HTML5 – Semantic structure
+- CSS3 – Responsive and modern styling
+- JavaScript – Interactivity and dynamic content

+### 🚀 Getting Started
+Follow these steps to run the project locally:
 1. Clone the Repository:
    ```sh
    git clone https://github.com/The-Jat/portfolio